shoelace-style/shoelace/source/docs/dropdowns.md

 To disable a dropdown entirely, add the `disabled` property to the dropdown trigger if it’s a button.
 If it’s a link, add the `disabled` class instead.
 When a dropdown is activated, it will receive the `active` class and the menu will show.

+Headings can be created with the `dropdown-heading` class.

 ```html
 <div class="dropdown">
   <button type="button" class="dropdown-trigger">Dropdown</button>